CornetPanique86/xxlsteve.net/content/en/blog/minecraft-but-gravity-flips-every-minute/index.md

 If you think 1 minute is too fast/slow, you can always change it!
 Write */scoreboard players set @s time yourTimeInSeconds* (note: you have to be the host for it to work.
 If someone else writes it, he has to write */scoreboard players set @p[tag=plsuseme] timeInSeconds)*.

-{{< figure src="https://my.mcpedl.com/storage/addons/4821/images/minecraft-but-gravity-flips-every-minute_3.png" caption="Change the time between each flip" class="figurePopup" >}}
+{{< figure src="https://my.mcpedl.com/storage/addons/4821/images/minecraft-but-gravity-flips-every-minute_3.png" caption="Change the time between each flip" class="figurePopup imagePopup" >}}

 {{< hanchor h="3" >}}
 Copyright: